josephalevin/fson/readme.md

     !
 The composer's age will be extract into this variable integer :: age

     !
 Parse the file.
-See getting started example.
+See the getting started example.

     !
 Extract the age value.
 Use the optional path parameter to specify nested values. call fson_get(value, "age", age)